Office of the VP for Information Technology and CIO

 Operations and Planning

-Operations and Planning (OP) is led by Nadine Stern and is responsible for the overall effectiveness of the OIT organization in serving the University and for overseeing IT-related initiatives that will strengthen campus-wide IT services, while helping the University operate more efficiently.
+Operations and Planning (OP) is led by Nadine Stern and is responsible for identifying and ensuring the implementation of strategic IT-related initiatives that strengthen campus-wide IT services, as well as internal OIT financial and organizational effectiveness services.

 - OIT Budget and Finance;

-Research Computing (RC) is led by Curt Hillegas and provides computing, storage, and software infrastructure and programming help to support faculty, professional staff, and students in their research.
+Research Computing (RC) is led by Curt Hillegas and provides computing, storage, advanced network architecture, and software infrastructure and programming help to support faculty, professional staff, and students in their research.
 RC also provides services to academic units including supporting and optionally helping to manage IT staff who support research computing and coordinating training across departments.

 The groups within Research Computing are: